walterhiggins/WMPJS/book-outline.md

     /js self.setFoodLevel(20)

 Java classes which use the convention of having *getters* and *setters* methods to get and set properties are known as **Java Beans**.
 JavaScript enables you to treat getter and setter methods in JavaBeans as equivalent JavaScript properties.
-The name of the property is the name of the JavaBean method without the get or set suffix, and starts with a lowecase letter.
+The name of the property is the name of the JavaBean method without the get or set suffix, and starts with a lowercase letter.
 For example you can call the getFoodLevel() and setFoodLevel() methods in an org.bukkit.entity.Player object using the foodLevel property as follows:

     /js self.foodLevel
     > "17"